Choose:

 The structure and context of the admissions tests at Oxbridge could differ for similar disciplines.

-For example, if you are interested in Biomedical Sciences, you could either apply for Biomedical Sciences at Oxford or Natural Sciences at Cambridge, which requires BMAT(BioMedical Admissions Test) and NSAA (Natural Sciences Admission Assessment), respectively, as an entrance exam.
+For example, if you are interested in Biomedical Sciences, you could either apply for Biomedical Sciences at Oxford or Natural Sciences at Cambridge, which requires Biomedical Sciences Admissions Test and ESAT (Engineering and Science Admissions Test), respectively, as an entrance exam.

 Another example are Economics applications - If you are applying for Economics at Cambridge, you’d be writing the TMUA (Test of Mathematics for University Admission) paper.
 If you are applying for Economics and Management at Oxford, you’d be writing the TSA (the Thinking Skills Assessment).
 TMUA has more Maths components in the test while TSA has more verbal reasoning.